wazo-platform/wazo-doc/source/system/purge_logs.rst

 Tables Purged
 -------------

-The following features are impacted by xivo-purge-db:
+The following features are impacted by wazo-purge-db:

 - :ref:`call_logs`
 - Call center statistics

-More technically, the tables purged by ``xivo-purge-db`` are:
+More technically, the tables purged by ``wazo-purge-db`` are:

 -  ``call_log``
 -  ``cel``